irenetobby/Data-science-and-data-analytics-/README.md

 Greater than or equal to: a >= b
 These conditions can be used in several ways, most commonly in "if statements" and loops.

+a = 33
+b = 200
+if b > a:
+  print("b is greater than a")

+b)The Elif Keyword
+The elif keyword is Python's way of saying "if the previous conditions were not true, then try this condition".

+The elif keyword allows you to check multiple expressions for True and execute a block of code as soon as one of the conditions evaluates to True.

+a = 33
+b = 33
+if b > a:
+  print("b is greater than a")
+elif a == b:
+  print("a and b are equal")

+  c)he Else Keyword
+The else keyword catches anything which isn't caught by the preceding conditions.

+The else statement is executed when the if condition (and any elif conditions) evaluate to False. a = 200 b = 33 if b > a: print("b is greater than a") elif a == b: print("a and b are equal")
+else:
+  print("a is greater than b")

+  d)Python Loops
+Python has two primitive loop commands:

+while loops
+for loops

+The while Loop
+With the while loop we can execute a set of statements as long as a condition is true. i = 1 while i < 6: print(i) i += 1

+  Python For Loops
+A for loop is used for iterating over a sequence (that is either a list, a tuple, a dictionary, a set, or a string).

+This is less like the for keyword in other programming languages, and works more like an iterator method as found in other object-orientated programming languages.

+With the for loop we can execute a set of statements, once for each item in a list, tuple, set etc.

+fruits = ["apple", "banana", "cherry"] for x in fruits: print(x)